Asset Forteiture Unit

 · Production of Child Pornography

 The office employs one full-time prosecutor, James Tolleson, who works on asset forfeiture and related civil cases.
-Each year, he and his legal assistant Angie Lane, aided by Investigator Jermaine Nettles, file hundreds of civil claims based on criminal violations against individuals who use various assets such as vehicles, homes, or money to further their criminal activities.
+Each year, he and his legal assistant Teresa Benedict, aided by Investigator Jermaine Nettles, file hundreds of civil claims based on criminal violations against individuals who use various assets such as vehicles, homes, or money to further their criminal activities.
 The Unit works closely with local, state, and federal law enforcement officials and on average condemns well over $1,000,000 in cash and property annually.

 The Alabama Legislature allows the Asset Forfeiture Unit to remove the financial incentive for committing these crimes within Madison County and to return the money to law enforcement to assist in continuing the fight on crime.